-g. , AREA = n
+g., AREA = n

-where n is an unsigned integer constant which denotes the amount of area on disk (in number of records) to reserve for this file (see tape and disk I/O, section 7).
+where n is an unsigned integer constant which denotes the amount of area on disk (in number of records) to reserve for this file (see tape and disk I/0, section 7).
+If a file is to be opened for input this option must not be present.